Designing and testing the new exercise auto-detection feature

 The Research: Lean iteration and testing

-While adding an activity auto-detecting algorithm to Fitbit's web dashboard sounds cool from the outset, I knew it would require a lot of iteration and user testing in order to figure out exactly how to incorporate the feature.
+While adding an activity auto-detecting algorithm to Fitbit's web dashboard sounds interesting, I knew it would require a lot of iteration and user testing in order to figure out exactly how to incorporate the feature.

 There were three things I wanted to learn from my research with users: